 Spark Plug Replacement

 How can you tell if you need to change your spark plugs?
+One way is to order our mobile auto repair service to have one of our specialists diagnose it.
 Spark plug replacement is one of the most commonly known types of automobile maintenance.
 A mobile mechanic can change spark plugs, in their sleep.
 Spark plugs are the tiny little parts that drives the whole engine, and although they are relatively cheap and easy to replace parts, they are absolutely essential for your car to run properly.
 Without them, none of your engine's pistons would fire.
 Over time they will wear out and need to be swapped out and replaced with new parts.
-Telltale signs that your plugs are starting to wear out are if the engine misfires, or stalls all of a sudden.
+Telltale signs that your plugs are starting to wear out are if the engine misfires, or stalls all of a sudden or has ignition problems.
 In addition to changing the spark plugs, you could consider having the connecting wires examined and replaced at the same time.

 How Spark Plugs Work